By Jill Brooke

 On his return from Elba, Napoleon collected violets from Josephine’s garden, keeping them in a locket until his death on St. Helena.
 The flower always reminded him of her.

 As did the rose – the traditional flower of love.
-Empress Josephine loved roses.
+Empress Josephine loved roses and their fragrance.
 She created a famous rose garden in 1799 filled with more than 50 varieties, even once spending 3000 francs on one plant.
 When France was at war with England, she naughtily brought huge quantities of rose plants from London, obtaining a passport for her nurseryman to travel back and forth.

 More recent lovebirds have been attracted to the Psychotria elata.
 Nicknamed “Hot Lips,” this delicate plant grows in tropical rain forests and is not easily plucked.
 It is given by the most ardent and creative of lovers.
 In fact, the bark often is used to treat skin rashes.
 Especially useful as a result of all that inspired kissing.